-Learn the oil to vinegar ratio of any simple vinaigrette or creamy dressing and how to make homemade salad dressing.
-This post includes 8 of my best salad dressing recipes, all made from scratch in just a few minutes!
+Learn the oil-to-vinegar ratio of any simple vinaigrette or creamy dressing and how to make homemade salad dressing.
+This post includes my best salad dressing recipes, all made from scratch in just a few minutes!

-Do you make your own salad dressings?
+Do you make your salad dressings?
 If not, now is a great time to start!

-Salads are easy to make in the summer months when a variety of fresh produce is readily available.
-But winter salads can be just as colourful and nutritious!
-Try one of these 15 Best Winter Salad Recipes.
+Summer salads are easy to make in the summer months when a variety of fresh produce is readily available.
+But winter salads can be just as colorful and nutritious!
+Try one of these 24 Best Winter Salad Recipes.

 Homemade salad dressings take no more than five minutes to make and they require no special equipment.
 All you need to know are the five elements of any simple vinaigrette or creamy dressing.

 Oil: Start with a good quality extra virgin olive oil or other neutral-tasting oil.
-A traditional French vinaigrette recipe recommends an oil to acid ratio of 3:1 but I find that to be too much oil and prefer 2:1.
-This ratio is something you can tweak to your own liking.
+A traditional French vinaigrette recipe recommends an oil-to-acid ratio of 3:1 but I find that to be too much oil and prefer 2:1.
+This ratio is something you can tweak to your liking.

-If you want extra gourmet flavour, add a little walnut or sesame oil to your mix.
+If you want extra gourmet flavor, add a little walnut or sesame oil to your mix.
 These oils are very strong-tasting, so a teaspoon is enough.

 Sweetness: Sometimes you need to temper the acid with a bit of sweetness.
-You can always use refined sugar, but trying maple syrup, honey, or even fruit jams will add more interesting flavour.
+You can always use refined sugar, but trying maple syrup, honey, or even fruit jams will add a more interesting flavor.

-Aromatics: Here’s where you get to be really creative and think about flavours that complement each other.
-Try fresh herbs, garlic, lemon zest, finely chopped shallots, black pepper or chili pepper.
-To make a creamy dressing, substitute mayonnaise, sour cream, buttermilk or Greek yogurt (or any of the low-fat versions of these) for some of the oil.
+Aromatics: Here’s where you get to be creative and think about flavors that complement each other.
+Try fresh herbs, garlic, lemon zest, finely chopped shallots, black pepper, or chili pepper.
+To make a creamy dressing, substitute mayonnaise, sour cream, buttermilk, or Greek yogurt (or any of the low-fat versions of these) for some of the oil.

 Making homemade dressing is easy